These Snowflake Oreo Cookie Balls are a delicious no bake Christmas recipe. Make them for all your family and friends this holiday season!

 Have I told you lately that I love you?
 Have I told you there's no one else above you?
 Fill my heart with gladness, take away all my sadness.
 Ease my troubles, that's what you do!

-OREO Cookie Balls are a sure hit with everyone I make them for.
-They are simple to make, you only need a few ingredients, and you can make them fairly quickly.
-That makes me happy.
+You only need a few ingredients, and you can make them fairly quickly.

 If you make them be sure to tag me on Instagram, or post a photo to my Facebook wall.
 I would love to see how you put your own twist on these cookie balls.

 - Oreo Cookie Balls are basically crushed Oreo cookies that are mixed with cream cheese.
 They are then coated with melted chocolate or candy melts.
 Most are topped with things like crushed peppermints, Oreo crumbs, or sprinkles.

 - Mine were topped with a snowflake design piped with frosting.

 - Cream Cheese – Personally, I love Philly cream cheese but use whatever kind you prefer.